 First to speak was Jummai Karofi, an eyewitness to the Zaria Massacre.
 Jummai shared her sentiments as a follower of Sheikh Zakzaky and recounted the emotional ordeal.
 She said that during the attack by military personnel, they had nothing to defend themselves with and so they threw stones and chanted ‘Allah is the Greatest’.

-Caterina Aeina, author of IHRC Nigeria Report, talked about some of the specifics of the issues in the case and how the international scene is working towards the case.
+Caterina Aeina, author of IHRC Nigeria Report, talked about some of the specifics of the issues in the case and her work lobbying the submission of reports through the International Criminal Court.

 Dr Kazim Dhalla, Head of Medical Delegation, went on a fact-finding mission with a few other doctors and Massoud Shadjareh (Chair of IHRC), to see Sheikh Zakzaky’s and Mallima Zeenah’s health condition and to determine what can be done.
 Dr Dhalla said that they witnessed the 3 forms of human existence in Sheikh Zakzaky: the spiritual, the mental and the physical side.
 The mental and spiritual picture of Sheikh Zakzaky was that he was in a composed state of mind, and he and his wife was fasting due to Sha’ban.
 Within two days, the doctors were able to perform a comprehensive assessment and it took two weeks to compile a comprehensive 35-page report.
 Dr Dhalla noted that in his many years in medical practice, he had not seen multiple and serious pathologies in one person, that of which required immediate medical attention.
 He listed some of the pathologies of Sheikh Zakzaky: ischemic heart disease, hypertensive heart disease, liver and kidney problems, abnormal thyroid profile, soft body injuries, heavy metal toxicity, blindness in the right eye and vision being rapidly lost in his left eye.

-Dr Dhalla discussed Sheikh Zakzaky’s treatment in India and commented on his and Mallima Zeenah’s current condition in an overcrowded prison, which exposes both of them to various diseases and viruses including COVID-19.
+Dr Dhalla discussed Sheikh Zakzaky’s treatment in India and commented on his and Muallima Zeenah’s current condition in an overcrowded prison, which exposes both of them to various diseases and viruses including COVID-19.

 The last speaker was Suhaila Zakzaky, daughter of Sheikh Zakzaky.
 She shared that one of the most surprising aspects during the December 2015 attacks, was that nobody imagined that soldiers would come to people’s homes to kill them and as they continued to shoot, family members and followers of the Islamic Movement did not have a full understand of what was happening.
 She recounted that the soliders did not pick and choose who to kill, rather they shot anybody that moved, infant or elderly.
 Suhaila spoke about the nature of the current government’s movement to imprison prominent individuals that speak out against the regime.
 She noted that their aggression in order to silence a way of thinking makes them stronger in their beliefs.

-Keep up to date on the movement via the Nigeria Digest.
+Keep up to date on the movement via the Nigeria Digest which is updated every month.